fghaas/openstackisraeldec2013/README.md

 OpenStack Israel
 December 9, 2013

-These slides rely on reveal.js, which they expect to be checked out into a sibling directory named `reveal.js`.
+These slides rely on reveal.js and qrcode.js, which they expect to be checked out into sibling directories named `reveal.js` and `qrcodejs`, respectively.

 In other words, after you clone _this_ repository, make sure you do the following:

     cd ..
+    git clone git://github.com/hakimel/reveal.js
-    git clone git://github.com/hakimel/reveal.js/
+	git clone git://github.com/davidshimjs/qrcodejs

 Then, change back into your checkout of _this_ repository, and run

     make

-... to create symlinks to the `reveal.js` CSS and JavaScript directories.
+... to create symlinks to required `reveal.js` and `qrcodejs` CSS and JavaScript files.

-If you chose to clone `reveal.js` somewhere else, run
+If you chose to clone `reveal.js` or `qrcodejs` somewhere else, run

     make REVEAL=/path/to/reveal.js

+or

+    make QRCODE=/path/to/qrcodejs

 instead.